-Is AI causing future shock, or age-old economic anxiety
+Is AI art causing future shock or age-old economic anxiety?

-At the turn of the twentieth century, Canadians were notorious pirates.
-Oh yes.
+At the turn of the 20th century, Canadians were notorious pirates.
 You wouldn’t know it to look at us (well, minus all the stealing we’d done from Indigenous communities), but we were lean, mean, thieving machines… when it came to sheet music.

 Sheet music is still a niche industry today, but technology over the last 120 years has routinely required creators (and their capitalists) to rethink how they’ll get paid from making art.
 In the 1980s, blank audio cassettes gave us homemade mixtapes, and the music industry fought hard against the practice, while radio stations cut over song intros and endings to foil recording attempts.
 In the 2000s, file-sharing platforms like Napster became the scourge of most musicians, and a lot more of their income started to ride on concert and merchandise sales.